Sword of the Spirits: The Sword of the Spirits

+The Sword of the Spirits was published 1 April 1972.

-Luke, readily assuming the role of military leader, extends his rule to Petersfield and Romsey and appears to be on his way to fulfilling the Spirits' command to unify the cities of the civilised lands.
+In the novel, Luke, readily assuming the role of military leader, extends his rule to Petersfield and Romsey and appears to be on his way to fulfilling the Spirits' command to unify the cities of the civilised lands.
 Then, from beyond the Burning Lands the Wilsh princess Blodwen comes to Winchester to consummate the alliance.
 However, Luke is much less at ease in the boudoir than on the battlefield: Blodwen falls in love with Luke's friend and principal military advisor, Edmund.
 When Luke attempts to exile Edmund to save face and the alliance, an insurrection ensues.
 The city's military commanders are divided between those supporting Edmund and those loyal to Luke.
 At a peace meeting, the city's senior Captain, who had presented himself as a friendly mediator, turns on Luke and proposes that Princely rule be replaced by a council of commanding officers, in which all are equal.
 Deposed, a furious Luke is forced to flee beyond the Burning Lands, where Blodwen's royal father lives, and raise an army to take back what is rightfully his.
 King Cymru grimly aids him, considering Blodwen's betrayal an affront to his honour.
 While wintering at the Seers' sanctuary, Luke's loyal dwarf retainer, Hans, discovers how to make a weapon which will make Luke's army unbeatable: the Sten gun.
 Luke leads the Wilsh army to Winchester, but after a great slaughter and horrific siege, he fails to breach the walls of the city.
 The Seers, who still hope to see the warring cities of the south united under one leader, arrive with field artillery, but as he prepares for the final assault on his native city, Luke realises that he cannot bear the human costs which a victory would entail.
 He forswears Winchester and returns north to live as Cymru's adopted heir to the Wilsh kingdom.
 The trilogy ends on a hopeful note as the Seers, now called scientists, openly introduce technology to the more tolerant Wilsh people, who dedicate themselves to peacefully rebuilding modern civilisation.